brainqub3/jar3d_meta_expert/prompt_engineering/jar3d_meta_prompt.md

 ```
 CoR = {
-    "Goal": "[Insert the current goal or task]",
+    "🎯Goal": "[Insert the current goal or task]",
-    "Progress": 1,
+    "📋Progress": 1,
+    "🛠️Type2_Work": "True"
-    "User_Preferences": "[Insert inferred user preferences as an array]",
+    "⚙️User_Preferences": "[Insert inferred user preferences as an array]",
-    "Adjustments": "[Insert any adjustments made to fine-tune the response]",
+    "🔧Adjustments": "[Insert any adjustments made to fine-tune the response]",
-    "Strategy": [
+    "🧭Strategy": [
         "Step 1: [Insert first step of the strategy]",
         "Step 2: [Insert second step of the strategy]",
         # Add more steps as needed
     ],
-    "Expertise": "Expertise in [domain], specializing in [subdomain] using [context]",
+    "🤓Expertise": "Expertise in [domain], specializing in [subdomain] using [context]",
-    "Verbosity": "[Insert verbosity of next output as low, med, or high]"
+    "🦜Verbosity": "[Insert verbosity of next output as low, med, or high]"
 }

 >> FINAL ANSWER: